 To codify this rule, EPA is adding paragraph (c) to 40 CFR 372.85 to require regulated facilities to submit TRI reporting forms electronically using the current electronic reporting tool provided by EPA.
-EPA is also revising 40 CFR 372.85(b) to remove a mention of magnetic media, which conforms the regulation to the proposal and thereby maintains consistency throughout TRI regulations and avoids confusion.
+EPA is also revising 40 CFR 372.85(b) to remove a mention of magnetic media, which conforms the Start Printed Page 52862regulation to the proposal and thereby maintains consistency throughout TRI regulations and avoids confusion.

 In summary, EPA will only accept TRI reporting forms that are submitted electronically via the Internet, except for trade secret TRI forms and substantiations; and EPA will not accept or process TRI reporting forms that are not submitted in the appropriate manner.

 B. How does a facility register to use TRI-MEweb to prepare and submit TRI reporting forms?